The Lost Generation

 The Lost Generation, also called the Generation of 1914, was born at the intersection of the premodern and modern worlds.
 Their lives were more media-saturated and consumerist than any prior generation by a significant margin, but they could easily recall their childhood days, during which electricity, flight, and automobiles were genuinely alien things.
 Many men of this era served in or otherwise witnessed the First World War, an industrialized conflict galling in its meaninglessness, preceding the disorienting aftermath of mass death, influenza, urban modernity, and the Roaring Twenties.

 FREDERICK ERNEST BELL.
 1892–1973.
 My paternal great2-grandfather.
 Fred Bell, known to his descendants as “Pop Bell”, was a travelling fertilizer salesman born in rural Henderson County, Tennessee, on September 10th, 1892, the younger son of Samuel David Bell (1855–1928) and Frances Nancy Teague (1853–1895); each was the second spouse of the other, and Pop hence had eleven half-siblings, five paternal and six maternal.
-Though he grew up in Henderson County, he crossed the very nearby county line into Madison County and lived in Beech Bluff in early adulthood and remained there for the rest of his life; he was married to Hattie May by Rev. N. O. Stone at home in Beech Bluff at 3 o’clock on November 15th, 1914, and was married to her for the rest of his life.
+Though he grew up in Henderson County, he crossed the very nearby county line into Madison County and lived in Beech Bluff in early adulthood and remained there for the rest of his life; he was married to Hattie May (“Mom Bell”) by Rev. N. O. Stone at home in Beech Bluff at 3 o’clock on November 15th, 1914, and was married to her for the rest of his life.
 Together, they raised two children in Beech Bluff: Ed (1916) and Kitty (1918).

 Later joined in his work by his son Ed, Pop was a travelling fertilizer salesman for Federal Chemical Company; his territory was in Corinth, Mississippi, as well as Alabama and elsewhere, and he frequently received postcards from the friends he made there.
 He left on Monday mornings in a car and was out for a week.
 He sometimes took fishing poles on a rack on the side of his vehicle and fished for crappie.
 Pop was known to always keep a nice car—a black 1952 Chevrolet; a 1956 Chevrolet Bel Air four-door hard-top that was black and yellow; and a baby-blue 1962 Bel Air with a blue interior.
-He was regarded by friends and family as sterner than his wife: quiet, gentle, very polite, and courteous, always opening the door for his wife.
+He was regarded by friends and family as sterner than Mom: quiet, gentle, very polite, and courteous, always opening the door for his wife.
 They both enjoyed life and were very hard workers, as per their grandchildren.
 He and his wife both wore hats; Pop smoked kit cigarettes, but later in life was a connoisseur of pipes, of which he assembled a good collection that was burned in a house fire after his death.
 Like many men of his time and place, Pop played cards in his spare time, including pinochle.
 He passed away in Beech Bluff on October 5th, 1973, aged 81.

 HOMER GREEN BLANKENSHIP.
 1886–1961.
 My paternal great2-grandfather.
 Homer Blankenship, known to his descendants as “Papa Blankenship”, was a West Tennessean livestock trader born in White Fern on July 23rd, 1886, the second of the four children of William Floyd Blankenship (1859–1922) and Sarah Adeline Thomas (1860–1935).
 He lived in Beech Bluff and traded livestock for a living as well as maintaining a personal farm; he owned a mule barn in Arkansas and one locally in Beech Bluff.
 Homer married Maude Bowman in a ceremony solemnized by Rev. C. N. Mattock on February 17th, 1906, and he had three children with her—Merdie Wilma (c.
 1907–1909), Curtis Orbra (1908–1993), and Rafe Elco (1910–1983).
 Merdie died in childhood after eating a banana; Rafe Blankenship’s children, who told me this, also advised me that childhood deaths of obscure causes were often attributed to the last thing they ate.